 Group supervision/case conferences

 Trainees may elect to co-lead therapy groups (if available) with a senior staff member.
 Trainees who choose the co-leader option will receive one additional half hour of supervision per week.
-Current groups include Relationships, Women of Color, Transfer Support, and Career Links.
+Current groups include Relationships, Women of Color, and Career Links.